Van connected to pipe bomb suspect was covered in pro-Trump images

 CNN's New York City office was evacuated on Wednesday after a package containing a pipe bomb was found in the mailroom.
 The package was addressed to former CIA Director John Brennan.
 A package sent to former Director of National Intelligence James Clapper discovered Friday also used CNN's New York address.
 Clapper is a CNN contributor.

-Secret Service intercepted the one sent to her at a mail facility on Tuesday before it could reach her and former president Bill Clinton's home in Chappaqua, New York.
+The Secret Service intercepted the bomb sent to Clinton at a mail facility on Tuesday before it could reach her and former president Bill Clinton's home in Chappaqua, New York.

-Police were seen in Plantation, Florida, on Friday covering the fan with a tarp and taking it to a secure location.
+Police were seen in Plantation, Florida, on Friday covering the van with a tarp and taking it to a secure location.

 Others who received packages included former president Barack Obama; billionaire George Soros; former Attorney General Eric Holder; Rep. Maxine Waters, D-Calif.; actor Robert De Niro; Sen. Cory Booker, D-N.J.; former Vice President Joe Biden; Sen. Kamala Harris, D-Calif.; and billionaire hedge fund manager Tom Steyer.